darkphantom-gamer/python-face-recognition/README.md

  # I did all the work so u dont have to 😊

-4. navigate to Dilb_windows folder and in the top bar type powershell so a new window will appear
+4. navigate to <mark> Dilb_windows</mark> folder and in the top bar type powershell so a new window will appear

 now just type

     pip install < the package according to your version >

 #Example
-     pip install dlib-19.24.99-cp312-cp312-win_amd64
+  <mark> pip install dlib-19.24.99-cp312-cp312-win_amd64  </mark>
 after then just type

     pip install -r requirements.txt